 Regardless of whether it is a plant-based vegan diet, an all-meat carnivore diet, or something completely different, they almost all agree that protein is important in your diet.

-This article is going to cover why it is not a bad idea to consider protein the most important macronutrient, especially if you are looking to lose weight and/or build muscle.
+This article is going to cover why protein is important in your diet, especially if you are looking to lose weight and/or build muscle.

 Additionally, protein is what is known as an essential macronutrient.
 The term essential in this context means the body has to get protein through the diet, it cannot make protein on its own.
 Protein is made up of amino acids (AA).